acperkins3/GDD-Plots-2023/README.md

 GDD tracking for our 2023 field locations by AP and DCL

-This code webscrapes weather data for GDD and precipitation tracking.
+This (very clunky) code webscrapes weather data for GDD and precipitation tracking.
 The output is intended to be viewed in the [GoogleSheet](https://docs.google.com/spreadsheets/d/1_QmalVr6MfYJ7xmk6pPng4dfTFPoGuEu0qGVzhs0ryE/edit?usp=sharing), which matches the format used by past lab members.

 For Arlington, Hancock, and Marshfield, temperature and precipitation both come from the [Michigan State weather stations](https://legacy.enviroweather.msu.edu/run.php?stn=hck&mod=w_sum&da1=7&mo1=4&da2=21&mo2=4&yr=2023&mc=604&ds=cd) located at those facilities.